anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 The first version of GTrak will NOT include:

-- User authentication
-- Cloud synchronization
+- Manual user accounts (anonymous auth only)
 - Social features
 - Community feed
 - Chat